 9. Remain ethical.
 A discussion with local bar counsel confirmed that the number one area of legal ethics complaints is the practice of family law.
 As a family law attorney you are likely to be entrusted with your client’s finances prior to division.
 Resist the urge to “borrow” money that is not yours.
 There is no faster way to anger a client or possibly lose your license to practice than to “borrow” something that is not yours to begin with.
 Return those telephone calls from your client.
 It only takes a short time out of your day to return a client telephone call but it can make all the difference between having a client that feels as if you care about his or her case and having a disgruntled former client make an ethics complaint against you.
 While you may have multiple cases going at any one time, your client only cares about one case, his.

 10. Create a work-life balance.
 It is OK to have a life outside of the office.
 In fact, it is imperative.
 Taking time away from your practice to focus on yourself and your family actually will make you a better attorney in the long run.
 As a family law attorney you will be asked to provide not only legal opinion but to act as therapist, marriage counselor, and friend.
 You will have hours to bill, clients to please, and practices to build.
-Making a decision early in your career to schedule time for family, friends, hobbies, travel and other pleasures away from the office will become a practice you are likely to continue in years to come.
+Making a decision early in your career to schedule time for family, friends, hobbies, travel, fitness lifestyle and other pleasures away from the office will become a practice you are likely to continue in years to come.
 You are less likely to feel burned out and more likely to have patience when that needy client calls to discuss a relatively unimportant event as considered in the overall success of the case but which seems like a life or death matter to them if you have taken the time for yourself.